Latte Filters

 group groups data according to various criteria

-implode joins an array to a string
+implode joins an array into a string

-join joins an array to a string
+join joins an array into a string

 localDate formats the date and time according to the locale

-number formats number
+number formats a number

-repeat repeats the string
+repeat repeats a string

-replace replaces all occurrences of the search string with the replacement
+replace replaces occurrences of the search string

-reverse reverses an UTF‑8 string or array
+reverse reverses a UTF‑8 string or array

 slice extracts a slice of an array or a string